Jackson Family Wines: Expansion

-Sustainability
+Regenerative farming

+The company has set a goal to transition 100% of their estate vineyards to regenerative farming by 2030.
 To reduce pesticides, Jackson Family Wines has owls and falcons to attack pests.
 Drones are used to detect moisture in crops as well as nutritional deficiencies and irrigation leaks.
 Pressed grapes are composted and returned to the soil to help it retain moisture.
 In response to growing drought, Jackson Family Wines started planting vines that have deeper root and require less irrigation.
-Jackson Family Wines runs PVC piping directed to a reservoir on Green Valley Creek and release water into it to keep the environment healthy for the endangered coho salmon that live there.
+Jackson Family Wines runs PVC piping directed to a reservoir on Green Valley Creek and release water into it to keep the environment healthy for the endangered coho salmon.